Pandaqi/pq-bamboo/README.md

 Load the JS files.

 * One is a _web worker_.
-* The other has general nodes and functionality, and can be located anywhere.
+* The other has all nodes and functionality.

+Both can be located anywhere, but you need to tell them where the other is.
+(I know, it's ugly, but I saw no better way for now.)

+* Within the Web Worker, set the path to the other JS file at the top (`importScripts` function).
-Set your path to the web worker (after loading the main library) with
+* After loading the main library, set your path to the web worker with ...

 ```
 PQ_BAMBOO.config.webWorkerUrl = "your/path/towards/it.js"
 ```

-The Hugo shortcode is optional.
+The Hugo shortcode is **optional**.
 Use that if you happen to be using the Hugo website generator.

 ### Create code blocks